bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 ```

-4.Insert a tuple into student with crn 066/bct/045.
+4. Insert a tuple into student with crn 066/bct/045.
 Comment.

 ```sql
     -- Query